 –The similar generates the similar, the effect resembles the cause.
-From this law of similarity/imitation the sorcerer deduce of being able to reach the desired effect simply imitating it.
+From this law of similarity/imitation the sorcerer deduce of being able to obtain the desired effect simply imitating it.

-Our most ancient traditions were obviously permeated by sorcery, for example: -The custom of calling the newborns with the names of dead relatives, so that the descendants would become their ancestors. -The celebrations where, through a dramatic representation, our ancestors staged the contrast between Summer and Winter, during which some actors interpreted the role of Summer and others the role of Winter, and they symbolically fought each other.
-The faction that represented Summer had always to win, so that in the same way Summer would come back after “defeating” Winter. -When the Sacred King reached the end of his annual function, he sometimes retired for a short period in a symbolic grave and was believed to be dead, as similarly to the dead he too was in the grave.
+Our most ancient traditions were obviously permeated by sorcery, for example: -The custom of calling the newborns with the names of dead relatives, so that the descendants would become their ancestors. -The celebrations in which, through a dramatic representation, our ancestors staged the contrast between Summer and Winter, during which some actors interpreted the role of Summer and others the role of Winter, symbolically fighting each other.
+The faction that represented Summer had always to win, so that in the same way Summer would come back after “defeating” Winter. -When the Sacred King reached the end of his annual function sometimes he hid for a short period in a symbolic grave and was believed to be dead, since similarly to the dead he too was in a grave.
 Etc.

 Sorcery never leaved our minds and our thoughts: even today we still make use of it, everyday, without realizing it.
-Some trivial example? -Many people today (between 7 and 70 years…) think that by simply imitating others esthetically they will receive the same appreciation among their peers. -Many people today when playing football (or other sports) using the t-shirt of a player they admire, think/pretend to have abilities that they don’t really have or achieve performances that normally they would have never accomplished: this because they in a way identify themselves with the name written in the t-shirt.
+Some trivial example? -Many people today (between 7 and 70 years…) think that, by simply imitating others aesthetically, they will receive the same appreciation among their peers. -Many people today when playing football (or other sports) using the t-shirt of a player they admire, think or are convinced to have abilities that they don’t really have, or achieve performances that normally they would have never attained: this because they in a way identify themselves with the name written in the t-shirt.
 Etc.

 The sorcerer believed of being able to influence – through the application of these principles – even nature, i.e. the spirits.
-For our ancestors the spirits consisted in invisible essences/vital principles that governed nature and its cycles; not directly visible forces that manifest themselves, revealing their existence through the observation and ascertainment of their effects.
-The word “spirit” derives from Latin spiritus with the meaning of “breath, a breathing” perhaps from PIE *(s)peis- “to blow”.
+For our ancestors the spirits consisted in invisible essences/vital principles that governed nature and its cycles; not directly visible forces, that manifest themselves revealing their existence through the observation and ascertainment of their effects.
+The word “spirit” derives from Latin spiritus, with the meaning of “breath, a breathing”, perhaps from PIE *(s)peis- “to blow”.
 Why?
-I don’t know, maybe in relation to the fact that a breath is invisible and intangible but still a force that can manifest itself in the material world and alter it; in the same way the spirits were seen as the “wind/breath” causing the changes inherent to the cycles of the natural world.
+I don’t know, maybe in relation to the fact that a breath is invisible and intangible, but still a force that can manifest itself in the material world and alter it; in the same way the spirits were seen as the “wind/breath” that caused the changes inherent to the cycles of the natural world.

 So originally our ancestors saw nature as animated by these spirits and only after some time they passed to a view of nature that saw it governed by external deities: this change of perspective is known as anthropomorphism, i.e. the attribution of an increasing number of human characteristics to the spirits of nature.